DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 5 - Cloud Security Operations.md

         * Inbound / outbound traffic inspection
         * Centeralized security policy management and enforcement
 * Network Security
+    * **VLANs**
+        * network segregation
+        * includes the isolation og production and nonproduction systems as well as the separation and isolation og application tiers specifically the presentation, application, and data tiers or zones.
+        * With the proper congiguration og machines grouped in a VLAN, they will only see the other servers in the same VLAN, so communication outside the VLAN can be more easily and greatly restricted, while allowing internal server-to-server communications in an easier and more efficient manner.
     * **Network Security Group (NSG)**
         * provide additional layer of security for cloud resources
         * act as a _virtual firewall_ for virtual networks and resource instances (e.g. VMs, databases, subnets)